Issues to Consider

 - An chummy new “friend” or caregiver becomes overly over controlling and overly possessive and limits your parent’s contact with family members

-Get your parents to be open about their finances and talk about scams and fraudulent behavior.
+Get your parents to be open about their finances and talk about scams and fraudulent behavior or if they understand Elder Financial Abuse.
 Ask Dad if there is anything or anyone making him uncomfortable or pressuring him to do something with his money or accounts.
 Say, “Have there recently been withdrawals from your bank account that you can’t remember making?
 Have you made any recent changes to your will or given someone power of attorney?”

 What do I tell my parents?